Course Description

 LEARNING OBJECTIVES

-1. Develop skills to perform canalith repositioning manuevers for posterior, horizontal, and anterior canal BPPV with proper technique.
+1. Develop skills to perform canalith repositioning maneuvers for posterior, horizontal, and anterior canal BPPV with proper technique.

-2. Apply differential diagnosis in clnical decision-making utilizing special tests and screening assessments.
+2. Apply differential diagnosis in clinical decision-making utilizing special tests and screening assessments.

 3. Develop vestibular rehab treatment plan for patients with vestibular hypofunction based on clinical practice guidelines.